Lognam-Huang/RL-AERPAW-DT/README.md

 ```
  * Move the vehicle_result.csv and pedestrian_result.csv files into the data folder of your cloned repository, they should now be usable within your simulation environment.

+### Contact
+If you have any questions about the simulation environment or need help with set-up, please contact Everett Tucker at eftucker@ncsu.edu

+## Good Luck and Happy Simulating!

 <!---
 ## Goals
 - Construct a pipeline for the simulation of pedestrian data using SUMO